-ACADEMIC SUPPORTS AT SCHAUMBURG
+ACADEMIC SUPPORTS AT HOFFMAN ESTATES

-At Schaumburg High School, we strive to provide academic support for all students, in order to enhance student success.
-While students are always encouraged to seek assistance from their academic teacher, a variety of resources are available for students seeking additional support.
+At Hoffman Estates High School, we strive to provide academic support for all students, in order to enhance student success.
+While students are always encouraged to seek assistance from their academic teachers, a variety of resources are available for students seeking additional support.